yszhong/yszhong.github.io/_posts/2017-11-15-research-summary.md

 * Kramdown table of contents
 {:toc .toc}

-This is a summary of my researches during master life in School of Software Engineering, Tonji University.
+This is a summary of my researches during master life in iData Laboratory, School of Software Engineering, Tongji University.

 # Network Traffic Anomaly Detection